Program Overview

 The final funding amount will be determined based on your application, eligibility, and the specific needs of your organization or service.
 Please note: These ranges are guidelines, and the exact amount awarded will depend on multiple factors.

 Answer: Funding provided by Survive and Thrive must be used to address negative economic impacts from the pandemic.
+This includes serving individuals impacted by the pandemic, or supporting your organization’s recovery efforts.
+You can use the funds for expenses such as salaries, operational costs, or other pandemic-related needs.
 Boulder County reserves the right to request additional information about how funds are spent at any time.
 It is strongly recommended to keep thorough records of how the funds from Survive and Thrive are used.

 Program Eligibility